aaronangle/Git_Twitter/README.md

 |
 +-- lib               # libraries that wrapped in custom functionality and exported
 |
-+-- pages             # every page of the application (Some people architect React app by features instead of pages.
++-- pages             # every page of the application (Some people architect React apps by features instead of pages.
 For this project I thought pages made more sense to go with)
 |
 +-- routes            # routes configuration
 |